Protect Fiordland

 • don’t take any plants or animals ashore.

-See our User's Guide to the Fiordland Marine Area for a map of the pest-free islands and their status.
+See our Fiordland by Sea guide for a map of the pest-free islands and their status.

 See DOC website for more information about the Fiordland Islands Restoration Programme.